-It’s easy to enjoy the Lichfield Time Traveller’s AR experience.
-Start by downloading the app to your iOS device here and Android device here or by searching for Lichfield Time Travellers in the Apple Store or Google Play Store.
+It’s easy to enjoy the Lichfield Time Traveller’s AR experience which has been developed by the Visit Lichfield team and developers this great adventure.
+Start by downloading the app to your iOS or Android device or by searching for Lichfield Time Travellers in the Apple Store or Google Play Store.

 Once the app is downloaded, you’ll enjoy a short introduction before a live map launches to help you navigate the trail.

 Councillor Iain Eadie, Lichfield District Council’s Deputy Leader and Cabinet Member for Economic Growth and Development: said: